nickbalan/movie-app-v2/README.md

 # Movie App v2.
 Technical Case Study

-This project was generated initially with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

 ## Objective

 Build a client-side app with TypeScript and Angular as Front-End and a REST API as Back-End.